VoidLeech/Oblivion/README.md

 ### Licensing
 This project is released under the [Avoiding Leeching License, version 1.1](LICENSE).

-[HangingSignBlockEntityMixin.java](common/src/main/java/com/github/voidleech/oblivion/mixin/HangingSignBlockEntityMixin.java) is alternatively released under the [MIT License](other-licenses/mit-self): it ensures that the `type` parameter in the HangingSignBlockEntity superclasses is set to the correct type (ugh vanilla why hardcode it), which is relevant if someone mixes into the constructor of a superclass and uses the parameter, and is compatible with other mixins like it, so feel free to use.
+[HangingSignBlockEntityMixin.java](common/src/main/java/com/github/voidleech/oblivion/mixin/HangingSignBlockEntityMixin.java) is alternatively released under the [MIT License](other-licenses/mit-self): it ensures that the `type` parameter in the HangingSignBlockEntity superclass constructors is set to the correct type (ugh vanilla why hardcode it), which is relevant if someone mixes into there and uses the parameter, and is compatible with other mixins like it, so feel free to use.

 #### Third-Party Content
 The boat code in this project is based on and contains code from Kaupenjoe's 1.20.X Forge Tutorial, which is licensed under the [MIT license](other-licenses/mit-kaupenjoe).